wallabag/wallabag/en/admin/upgrade.md

 1. Extract the archive in your wallabag folder and replace `app/config/parameters.yml` with yours.
 1. Please check that your `app/config/parameters.yml` contains all the parameters as they are **all mandatory**.
 You can find [here a documentation about parameters](./parameters.md).
-1. I you have modified the `app/config/parameters.yml` file, run `bin/console cache:clear --env=prod` afterwards in the wallabag directory.
+1. If you have modified the `app/config/parameters.yml` file, run `bin/console cache:clear --env=prod` afterwards in the wallabag directory.
 A warning will appear if a parameter was forgotten.
 1. If you use SQLite, you must also copy your `data/` folder inside the new installation.
 1. Empty `var/cache` folder.
 1. You must run some SQL queries to upgrade your database.
 We assume that the table prefix is `wallabag_`.
 Don't forget to backup your database before migrating.